krishnaprofessional/QuickInsurance/README.md

 3. And press Get-Quote.

-Application Details:

--> Bike Insurance Can be generated based on 3 Components (Country, Year, Level).

-Tools Used: Javascript, Html5, CSS.
+Technologies Used: Javascript, Html5, CSS.